 You don’t need to explain what you’re doing, you don’t need to have a conversation about it.
 In fact, it’s best not to say a word.
 Don’t respond to crying, protesting, etc.

-How To Get Your Toddler To Listen The First Time – The Process
+Getting Your Toddler To Listen The First Time Requires a Process

-Alright, let’s pick just one example to walk through for this.
-Once you understand how the process of getting your toddler to listen and obey the first time works, you can duplicate it for every child training scenario.
+Alright, let’s pick just one example to walk through the process of training your toddler to

 Do Not Throw Toys